mattermost/docs/source/administration/config-settings.rst

 Notification From Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Address displayed on email account used when sending notification emails from Mattermost system.
+Address displayed on email account used when sending notification emails from Mattermost.

 So you don't miss messages, please make sure to change this value to an email your system administrator receives, such as ``"admin@yourcompany.com"``.